NiallWalker2012/tEtcher-v2/README.md

 # tEtcher-v2
-tEtcher is an open-source terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI
+tEtcher is an open-source terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI and safer
-It is inspired by well-known ISO flashers like dd and BalenaEtcher
+It is inspired by well-known ISO flashers like dd, Rufus and BalenaEtcher

 # How to run: